 Autism Speaks also maintains a Family Services Resource Guide.
 Families can search the guide, which contains over 50,000 local resources, to find support groups, services, activities, social skills groups, and much more.
 It is the largest most comprehensive autism database in the world and contains local services in all 50 states!

 Sedalia, CO 80135

-Mike and Terry Spray offer a national education service that includes testing, curriculum design, lesson planning, unit lessons, workshops, and ongoing counseling.
+Teri Spray offers a national education service that includes testing, curriculum design, lesson planning, unit lessons, workshops, and ongoing counseling.

 The Christian Medical and Dental Association

 This organization has a doctor search tool on their website.
 To access the search tool click here.